MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/alter-merge-callout-policy-command.md

 ---
 # .alter-merge cluster policy callout

-Turn on or turn off a cluster's [callout policy](calloutpolicy.md) or add a new, non-existing, callout policy to the array of callout  policies defined for the cluster.
+Turn on or turn off a cluster's [callout policy](calloutpolicy.md) or add a new, nonexisting, callout policy to the array of callout policies defined for the cluster.

 ## Permissions